Questions Frequently Considered

 What are the requirements for using your service?

-Our service focuses on individuals who are not citizens or permanent residents of the United States, and who have visited the United States to work as short-term J-1 visa holders.
+Our service focuses on individuals who are nonresidents of the United States for U.S. tax purposes (see explanation below), and who have visited the United States to work as short-term J-1 visa holders.
 These individuals include the J-1 categories of:

 - Au Pairs